Sigmmma/c20/src/content/h1/engine/developer-console/readme.md

 Not all commands are available in all contexts -- for example, the `radiosity_*` commands used to build lightmaps can only be found in [Sapien][].
 Others may be present in the command list, but only have an effect in [Sapien][] or debug builds of the game like the Halo beta.

 # Usage
 The console is opened and closed with the <kbd>~</kbd> (tilde) key, usually found above <kbd>Tab</kbd>.
-To use the console in-game, ensure you have either launched the game with the `-console` [argument][arguments#other] (and optionally `-devmode` to access cheat commands) or are using a mod like [Chimera][] which enables these features for you.
+To use the console in-game, ensure you have either launched the game with the `-console` [argument][arguments#other] (and optionally `-devmode` to access cheat commands, which will disable multiplayer) or are using a mod like [Chimera][] which can enable these features for you.
 In Sapien, ensure the game window is focused first.
 Commands are then entered into the console by providing their name, then their [arguments][scripting#value-types] separated by spaces:

 ```console
 ; You do NOT need to enclose the command in parentheses